Azulaloi/ExpandedMagnorbs/README.md

 # ExpandedMagnorbs

-Expanded Magnorbs is a modification for Starbound.
-The /src/ directory contains all current content.
-To install these builds to Starbound, move the /src/ folder to /starbound/mods/.
-You may want to rename it for identification.
+Expanded Magnorbs is a modification for Starbound, by Azulaloi Champagne.

+If you found this build on the Expanded Magnorbs GitHub repo, follow the following instructions to install.
+Move the /az-expandedmagnorbs/ directory into your /Starbound/mods/ directory, such that the location of this file reads as follows:
+/Starbound/mods/az-expandedmagnorbs/README.md

+If you recieved this build directory from the steam workshop page, it should have automatically been installed properly.

-This a development build.
-Contents may be unstable, unfinished, or otherwise subject to change.
-Stable builds are available on the Steam Workshop.
+Builds found on the GitHub repo may be a development build.
+Contents could be unstable, unfinished, or otherwise subject to change.
+Builds obtained directly from the steam workshop are always stable releases.